A Florida Reverse Mortgage Lender!

-- Sell the home and receive the difference between the sales price and the loan balance.
+- Place the home for sale and receive the difference between the sales price and the loan balance.
 You will not be liable for any shortfall if the loan amount exceeds the sales price.

 - Pay off the balance including accrued interest with cash or financing to retain ownership of the home.

-*Your loan may also become due if you do not continue meeting the terms of the loan.
+*Your loan may also become due if you continue to neglect the terms of the loan.
 (For example, not paying property taxes and homeowners insurance)